YilanG08/YilanG08.github.io/index.md

 We then passed all of our extracted features into a Light Gradient Boosted Machine to classify each epoch as one of the following stages: W (wake), R (REM), N1, N2, N3.
 To learn more about the LGBM algorithm, see our [LightGBM Explained](lgbm_explained.md) page

 ## Models and Performance
 The following is the results from our two models.
 The first model extracts features from EEG, EMG, EOG signals and demographics of the patient.
-The second model uses the same features plus extracts more from ECG signals.
+The second model uses all of the features from the first model plus extracted features from ECG signals.

 ![Model Performance](images/result_table.PNG)